Updated •

 - A Desk Mat - an infinite mousepad.
 You can find them in all sorts of patterns.

-- Lighting: Lume Cube LED Desk Light - inexpensive but wholly adequate.
+- Lume Cube LED Desk Light - inexpensive but wholly adequate.

 Furniture